DevAnuhas/hotel-haven/README.md

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Express**: A minimal and flexible Node.js web application framework.
 - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js.
+- **LangChain**: A framework for developing applications powered by language models.
+- **OpenAI**: Utilized for AI-powered search and recommendation features.
 - **Clerk**: Authentication and user management for Node.js applications.
 - **Zod**: TypeScript-first schema declaration and validation library.
 - **Dotenv**: A module that loads environment variables from a `.env` file into `process.env`.